What Key Is This Song In?

-When the Sheet Music says D, however, the notes of a D scale include a C# and the song has a C in the chord progression how does one understand how to communicate to your band what key the song is in?
+Well the sheet music says D, however, the notes of a D scale include a C# and the song has a C in the chord progression how does one understand how to communicate to your band what key the song is in?

-Diatonically its spells out G major.
-But this is not what the ear hears.
+This seem to spell out G major, but this is not what the ear hears.
 The ear hears a pull to D. How’s that possible?
 Let’s take a deeper look.

-If we analyzed the song in G, the Roman Numerals would be V IV I V. Yes, All the notes would fit, but playing a G Ionian mode from G to G doesn’t quite fit the tonality closely enough.
+If we analyzed the song in G in Roman Numerals diction it is V IV I V. Yes, all the notes would fit, but playing a G Major scale (G Ionian mode) from G to G doesn’t quite fit the tonality closely enough.

 Now let analyze the song in D Major.
 But wait, you say there is a C# in D and there exists a C in the Chord Progression.
 This stumped me a bit as well.
 But on further inquiry, I have found the answer.

-If we analyze this in Roman Numerals, we get an ( I – b7 – 4 – 1 ) progression in D Major.
+If we analyze this in Roman Numerals, we get an ( I – bVii – IV – I ) progression in D Major.
 Wait?
-That doesn’t exist in any Diatonic key chord progression.
-But yet in rock and roll music, it is fairly common so there must be an answer as to why it sounds like it is resolving to D.
+That doesn’t exist in any Diatonic chord progression, but yet in rock and roll music, it is fairly common, so there must be an answer as to why it sounds so awesome when it resolves to D Major.

-According to my sources, it is considered a double Plagal Cadence.
+According to my in-depth sources, it is considered a double Plagal Cadence.
 This is something I have not yet come across although I have been playing the song for 20 years.
-I believed it was in G Major my whole life.
+I thought it was in G Major my whole life.
 Why not?

 After All, the notes of G Major do fit properly over the chords.
 But it doesn’t resolve to G, it resolves to D. And the answer to the 10 million dollar question is this:

-The C Chord is an ( IV/IV ) which in English means it’s a 4 of a 4 chord.
+The C Major chord is an ( IV/IV ) which in layman’s terms means it’s a 4 of a 4 chord.
 So to re-analyze correctly in the key of D. We have an ( I – IV/IV – IV – I ) progression.
-A simple way to look at this is that in Rock music a b7 is so similar to a #7 in the strictest sense of the key.
-So, in Rock Music, a b7 can be a substitution in for a #7 at any time without affecting the key signature.

-Therefore to solo over this progression, one simple answer would be to use the D Mixolydian Mode.
-From D to D it contains the following notes ( D, E, F#, G, A, B, C ).
+Therefore to solo over this progression, one simple answer would be to use the D Mixolydian mode from D to D because it contains the following notes ( D, E, F#, G, A, B, C ).